The intersectional wage gaps faced by Latina women in the United States

 In a similar analysis, we calculated the wage gap for Hispanic women with different levels of education.
 While the wage gap is large at all levels, it decreases gradually with rising education levels.
 (See Figure 7.)

 The disaggregation of the white male premium and Hispanic woman penalty detailed in Figure 7 sheds light on the mechanism through which the wage gap changes with rising education.
 Regardless of their level of education, white men benefit from approximately similar wage premiums—just above 20 percent.
-Alternatively, Hispanic women who receive a high school diploma experience a wage gap that is about 10 log points (or 10 cents per dollar) lower than Hispanic women who dropped out before graduating high school.
+Alternatively, Hispanic women who receive a high school diploma experience a wage gap that is about 10 log points (or roughly 10 cents per dollar) lower than Hispanic women who dropped out before graduating high school.
 In contrast, the benefit of some college is marginal in closing the wage gap, and the benefits of a bachelor’s degree are even smaller.

 Policy recommendations and conclusion

 The intersectional structural barriers faced by Hispanic women that lead to reduced wages affect both their own lifetime earnings, as well as the economic security of their families.
 As these women are increasingly breadwinners in their families, their opportunities in the U.S. labor market are crucially important to the well-being of their communities.23 The complicated factors that result in their wage gap—such as differential returns to education and occupation—require holistic policy approaches that provide opportunities alongside addressing structural inequalities.